 Scandinavia is great, but other places are too.
-If you are doing work in that part of the world and need young, hip people doing interesting things for your renderings, head on over to Skalgubbar.
+If you have a project located in that part of the world and need young, hip people doing interesting things for your renderings, head on over to Skalgubbar.
 If you're working in South or Central America, check out the entourage at Escala Latina or Skalgubbrasil.

-NONSCANDINAVIA is an open-source project for the rest of the world.
+NONSCANDINAVIA is an open-source project for students working in the rest of the world.

-We believe that renderings reflect our aspirations as architects, and that our decisions about representation matter.
+We believe that renderings reflect our aspirations as student architects, and that our decisions about representation matter.
 Renderings should reflect the people in and around the site, and should project a future that values diversity and acceptance of all people.
-The goal of NONSCANDINAVIA is to give young architects and students access to a database of free, high-res, PNG images that reflect diversity in all its forms.
+The goal of NONSCANDINAVIA is to give architecture students access to a database of free, high-res, PNG images that reflect diversity in all its forms.

 You can participate in three ways.
-First, use these images.
+First, use these images in your student work.
 Share them, spread them around, tell your friends.
 Second, get involved by submitting your own images.
 You can do so on the submit page, or by emailing firstname.lastname@example.org.
 Third, check out the discussion page or hit us up on twitter at @NONSCANDINAVIA to let us know how you think we can grow and improve this project.

-NONSCANDINAVIA is organized by A-Frame, a student group operating out of the Graduate School of Architecture, Planning, and Preservation at Columbia University.
+NONSCANDINAVIA was founded by A-Frame, an independent group of students from the Graduate School of Architecture, Planning, and Preservation at Columbia University.
 Our mission is to build a space for students to engage collectively and critically with the social, economic, and political issues that frame the fields of architecture and development.
 Get involved at www.a-frame.work

 NONSCANDINAVIA is an attempt to increase diversity in architectural representation through the provision of free, high-res, cut out people of all kinds.
 Most of these images have not been licensed for commercial use, and depict everyday people, not models.
 This website and the contents therein are intended only for educational use, to increase dialogue and awareness of diversity in architectural curriculum, and may not be legally used for commercial work of any kind without the consent of their rightful owners and permission from those depicted.
 No money is being made off of this site.
 If you or someone you know is represented here and you would rather not be, or for any other questions or complaints, contact email@example.com.